stratapp-ai/stratapp-ai.github.io/pricing.md

     Pricing shown above is US$.

     There is no contract term beyond the billing cycle.
+We want you to continue to use #stratapp because you love it, not because we locked you into a 3 or 5 year contract.
 - question: What payment methods do you accept?
   answer: |-
     We accept all major credit and debit cards, including American Express, Visa, Mastercard and Diners Club.